ku4ana/windows-server-hybrid-lab/README.md

 - Password Hash Synchronization (PHS)
 - Seamless Single Sign-On (SSO)
 - pfSense virtual routing and network segmentation
+- Created server and client certificates for OpenVPN; configured pfBlockerNG to restrict domain access for VPN users.
+- Configured NPS policies to allow AD group authentication for VPN (RADIUS client).
+- Joined Cloud_Client to Entra ID and enrolled it in Intune; created Configuration Profiles, Compliance Policies, Conditional Access and Update policies.
+- Deployed Office 365 and Win32 applications via Intune for testing app deployment workflows.

 The purpose of this lab is hands-on preparation for the Windows Server Hybrid Administrator Associate certification and to gain practical infrastructure administration experience.